prophile/typ-report/sections/implementation.md

 \label{chap:impl}

+\todo{Write an opening paragraph for this section, introducing the Wire type.}

 Most of the operations of the Wire type are the operations of the basic arrow typeclasses.
 Wire is also an arrow transformer and an instance of the `ArrowCircuit` typeclass\citep{automatonArrows}.